 If you are certain that you don’t need this toy in winter you may disassemble its parts and store them in a safe place.
-When it comes to taking apart some portions, it’s highly recommended to remove the net, jump surface, springs, safety pad whilst leave the poles and metal frame in the yard.
+When it comes to taking apart some portions, it’s highly recommended to remove the net, jump surface, springs, and safety pad whilst leaving the poles and metal frame in the yard.

 Trampoline Care In Winter